Deploy Nuxt on the Edge

 When encrypting an environment variable in the NuxtHub Admin, a GitHub actions secret will be created in your repository.

-In order to use GitHub Actions secret, you need to update the GitHub Actions workflow to use the secret as environment variable:
+In order to use GitHub Actions variables and secrets, you need to update your workflow to expose them as environment variables:

 .github/workflows/nuxthub.yml